laggardkernel/homebrew-tap/README.md

 <details>
   <summary>Big changes made in this repo.</summary>

+- 12-01-2020
+  - `Homebrew.args` is deprecated in 2.6.0.
+Pass value into formula build with `--with-key=value` is not possible anymore.
 - 02-28-2020
-  - Drops cask `melloW`, which is maintained in Homebrew Cask repo
+  - Drops cask `mellow`, which is maintained in Homebrew Cask repo
 - 02-26-2020
   - Rename some formulae to avoid name conflicting after `brew tap-pin` is obsolete